catherine0422/MovieDatabase/inf553-web/README.md

 1. Tomcat 9.0

-2. Java jdk
+2. Java jdk >= 14.0

+3. PostgreSQL

-3. We will use the materialized view actor_info created in the step 2, so please make sure you have created this view before using our web application.
+4. We will use the materialized view actor_info created in the step 2, so please make sure you have created this view before using our web application.
 The script for creating the view is:

    ```sql
    CREATE MATERIALIZED VIEW actors_info AS